SebaGGu619/kinectRoboticArm/README.md

 2. Connect the robotic arm to the arduino.
 3. Run pyFirmata on the arduino and connect the arduino to the computer.
 4. Connect the kinect to the computer using a usb adaptor.
 (It has to be the XBox 360 kinect, not the XBox One version)
-5. Install all the dependencies.
+5. Install all the python script dependencies.
 6. Run the python script.
 7. Enjoy the robotic action!